bitmark-inc/jobs/2020 Mar/Backend Engineer - Protocol.md

 ## Essential job functions

-- Work with communities to define [the Bitmark Protocol](https://bitmark.com/products/bitmark-protocol/faq)
+- Work with communities to define and implement [the Bitmark Protocol](https://bitmark.com/products/bitmark-protocol/faq)
-- Propose technical solutions, verify its feasibility and document your work
+- Identify the insufficiencies of the current protocol and propose [technical solutions](https://docs.bitmark.com/meta/contribute-to-the-protocol#bitmark-upgrade-proposals) for it
-- Maintain the blockchain and related services with smooth upgrade and zero downtime
+- Maintain the Bitmark blockchain and related services with smooth upgrade and zero downtime
+- Provide technical support to help partners integrate Bitmark services

 ## Profiles that are important to us